-A pre-nuptial agreement (also called an ante-nuptial agreement) is an agreement between two persons who propose to marry each other in relation to property, maintenance and custody arrangements in the event of marriage breakdown.
+A pre-nuptial agreement (also called an ante-nuptial agreement) is an agreement between two people who plan to marry each other in relation to property, maintenance and custody arrangements if their marriage should break down.

 Legal status of pre-nuptial agreements

 Pre-nuptial agreements have no basis in law in Ireland.
 As a result, they are not strictly binding.
-This means that if you have a pre-nuptial agreement in place and you are before the courts upon the breakdown of the marriage the judge is not bound by the terms of the pre-nuptial agreement.
+This means that if you have a pre-nuptial agreement in place and you end up in court following the breakdown of your marriage, the judge is not bound by the terms of the pre-nuptial agreement.

 The only provision in Irish law is under sections 113 and 113A of the Succession Act 1965 (as amended) where a spouse or a civil partner can renounce his/her legal right share in a pre-nuptial agreement.

-Despite the above, there is nothing in Irish law which stops a couple intending to marry from signing a pre-nuptial agreement.
+Although they are not legally binding, there is nothing in Irish law which stops a couple planning to marry from having and signing a pre-nuptial agreement.
 Importantly, such agreements can serve as guides for the courts in judicial separation and divorce cases.
-If a pre-nuptial agreement makes ‘proper provision’ for each party it is more likely to be persuasive on the judge.
+If a pre-nuptial agreement makes ‘proper provision’ for each person it is more likely to be persuasive on the judge.
 Therefore, in situations where one party is likely to inherit a significant family farm or business, it will guide the judge in the divorce or judicial separation on what the parties’ intentions were at the outset.